seqan/sharg-parser/doc/cookbook/index.md

-# The SeqAn Cookbook {#cookbook}
+# The Sharg Cookbook {#cookbook}

 [TOC]

-This document provides example recipes on how to carry out particular tasks using the SeqAn functionalities in C++.
+This document provides example recipes on how to carry out particular tasks using the Sharg functionalities in C++.
 Please note that these **recipes are not ordered**.
 You can use the links in the table of contents or the search function of your browser to navigate them.